dansmyers/IntroToCS/Labs/9-Wordplay.md

 Go onto Canvas and download the `words.txt` file.
 This is a *large* list of words collected by Grady Smith as part of the Moby lexicon project, an open-source initiative to collect large free datasets for text analysis.
 Upload the file into your `Lab_9` directory.

+Put the solution to each question below into its own file.
+You can choose the file names.

 ## Words